This website uses cookies to help improve your user experience

 In the past, there were separate standards for structuring ad tags for video (VAST) and audio (DAAST).
 However, in its latest version, VAST has evolved to provide support for both video and audio ads.
 This means that advertisers and publishers can use a unified approach to deliver their content across various platforms.

-Today, the VAST protocol perfectly outlines the procedure for situating linear audio advertisements either prior to, following, or within the midst of the audio content.
+Today, the VAST protocol perfectly outlines the procedure for situating linear audio advertisements either prior to, following, or within the midst of the audio content, including options for programmatic radio advertising.
 Typically, these ads are harmoniously paired with a spectrum of formats:

 Companion ads are supportive visuals or display elements that accompany the main content.
 In the context of audio, they may include relevant images or interactive components that enhance engagement without interrupting the primary audio content.